Justin McKelvey

 TL;DR: The Best Vibe Coding Tools, Ranked

 I've shipped over 50 products in 15 years as a fractional CTO.
 In 2026, I tested every major vibe coding tool by building real applications with each one — not toy demos, but apps that needed to actually work in production.
-As of April 2026, here's what I found: Cursor is the best vibe coding tool for developers, and Bolt is the best for non-developers.
+As of April 2026, here's what I found: Claude Code is the best vibe coding tool for developers, and Lovable is the best for non-developers.
 But every tool on this list has trade-offs that matter more than any review will tell you.

 The vibe coding tools market has exploded.
 Over 110,000 people search for "vibe coding" every month — up from near zero 18 months ago.
 But most reviews test these tools by building a to-do app and calling it a day.
 That's not how real software works.
 I tested each tool against what actually matters: can it produce code that ships to production, handles edge cases, and doesn't fall apart at scale?